-8th grade science teacher and Hodgkin's lymphoma patient receives
+8th grade science teacher and Hodgkin's lymphoma patient receives support from students

 Shortly after Marshall and Ashley Lauen celebrated their wedding, Marshall started feeling fatigue, losing weight and was experiencing trouble breathing.
 He figured it was an allergy to something blowing in the Oklahoma wind.

 After multiple biopsies and no diagnosis, Marshall came to MD Anderson in May 2013 looking for answers.
 Within the first two days, Marshall received his stage II Hodgkin lymphoma diagnosis and began treatment.